KevinCastroP/holberton-smiling-school/README.md

-# holberton-smiling-school
-Implement a design with bootstrap
+# Implement a design with bootstrap